Working Families Party: 1990s

 In the 1998 election for governor of New York, the party cross-endorsed the Democratic Party candidate, Peter Vallone.
 Because he received more than 50,000 votes on the WFP line, the party gained an automatic ballot line for the succeeding four years.
+The WFP endorsed Chuck Schumer's original 1998 New York Senate campaign against Republican incumbent Al D'Amato, who Schumer successfully defeated in the 1998 election.

 2000s

 2000

 Patricia Eddington of the WFP was elected to the New York State Assembly.
 In the 2002 election, the Liberal Party, running Andrew Cuomo (who had withdrawn from the Democratic primary), and the Green Party, running academic Stanley Aronowitz, failed to reach that threshold and lost the ballot lines they had previously won.
 This left the WFP as the only left-progressive minor party with a ballot line.
-This situation continued until 2011 following the party's cross-endorsement of Eliot Spitzer in the 2006 election, in which he received more than 155,000 votes on the Working Families Party line, more than three times the required 50,000.

 2003

 In the chaotic situation that followed the 2003 assassination of New York City councilman James E. Davis by political rival Othniel Askew, the slain councilman's brother Geoffrey Davis was chosen to succeed him in the Democratic primary in Brooklyn's 35th City Council district.
-As it became clear that Geoffrey Davis lacked his late brother's political experience, fellow Democrat Letitia James decided to challenge him in the general election on the WFP line.
-James prevailed, becoming the first third-party candidate elected solely on the WFP line.
+As it became clear that Geoffrey Davis lacked his late brother's political experience, fellow Democrat Letitia James decided to challenge him in the general election.
+James prevailed, becoming the first third party candidate elected solely on the WFP line.

 2006

 In 2006, the party began ballot access drives in California, Delaware, Massachusetts, Oregon, and South Carolina.

 In South Carolina, the WFP cross-endorsed Democratic party congressional nominees Randy Maatta (District 1) and Lee Ballenger (District 3).
 In the SC State House elections, the WFP cross-endorsed Democratic Party candidates Anton Gunn (Kershaw, Richland) and Eugene Platt (Charleston).

-In New York, the WFP cross-endorsed the statewide Democratic Party slate.